FFixit/documents5-console/README.md

 ### Run as a systemd service

 -   Install by running `npm install`
--   Run `bash install.sh` to install a systemd service, which you can start by running `systemctl start documentsConsole` and stop by using `systemctl stop documentsConsole`.
+-   Run `bash install_service.sh` to install a systemd service, which you can start by running `systemctl start documentsConsole` and stop by using `systemctl stop documentsConsole`.

 ### Run as a docker container